-This is reflected in the small number of containers handled per hour in the Port -17 per hour - while Singapore for example handles 85 containers per hour.
-As this Port plays such a crucial role in the South African economy, it will be the first concession of a container terminal in the country.
+As this Port plays such a crucial role in the South African economy, it will be the first concession for a container terminal in the country.

-Heavy minerals are mined at Richards Bay in KwaZulu-Natal.
+Heavy minerals are mined at Richards Bay.
 In recent times, the province has undergone rapid industrialisation owing to its abundant water supply and labour resources.
-Industries are found in Newcastle, Ladysmith, Dundee, Richards Bay, Durban, Hammarsdale, Richmond, Pietermaritzburg and Mandeni.
+Industries are found at Newcastle, Ladysmith, Dundee, Richards Bay, Durban, Hammarsdale, Richmond, Pietermaritzburg and Mandeni.

 The sugar-cane plantations along the Indian Ocean coastal belt form the mainstay of the economy and agriculture of the region.
 The coastal belt is also a large producer of subtropical fruit, while the farmers in the hinterland concentrate on vegetable, dairy and stock-farming.
-Another major source of income is forestry in the areas around Vryheid, Eshowe, Richmond, Harding and Ngome.
+Another major source of income is forestry, in the areas around Vryheid, Eshowe, Richmond, Harding and Ngome.
 Ngome also has tea plantations.

 The summer-rainfall coastal regions of this province are hot and humid with a subtropical climate.
-The KwaZulu-Natal Midlands between the coastal strip and the southern Drakensberg Escarpment are drier with extremely cold conditions in winter and snow on the high-lying ground.
-In the north. the subtropical strip extends further around the Kingdom of Swaziland, to the edge of the Escarpment.
+The KwaZulu-Natal Midlands between the coastal strip and the southern Drakensberg Escarpment are drier, with extremely cold conditions in winter and snow on the high-lying ground.
+In the north, the subtropical strip extends further around the Kingdom of Swaziland, to the edge of the Escarpment.